Adirondack Park: Tourism and recreation

 An estimated 7–10 million tourists visit the park annually.
 There are numerous accommodations, including cabins, hunting lodges, villas and hotels, in and around Lake Placid, Lake George, Saranac Lake, Old Forge, Schroon Lake and the St. Regis Lakes.
 Although the climate during the winter months can be severe, with temperatures falling below −30 °F, a number of sanatoriums were located there in the early twentieth century because of the positive effect the air had on tuberculosis patients.

 Golf courses within the park border include the Ausable Club, the Lake Placid Club, and the Ticonderoga Country Club.
 Many of the Adirondack Mountains, such as Whiteface Mountain (Wilmington), Mt.
-Pisgah (Saranac Lake), Gore Mountain (North Creek), West Mountain (Glen's falls), Hickory (Luzerne), and Mt.
+Pisgah (Saranac Lake), Gore Mountain (North Creek), West Mountain (Glens Falls), Hickory (Luzerne), and Mt.
 Morris (Tupper Lake) have been developed as ski areas.

 Hunting and fishing are allowed in the Adirondack Park, although in many places there are strict regulations.
 Because of these regulations, the large tourist population has not overfished the area, and as such, the brooks, rivers, ponds and lakes are home to large trout and black bass populations.
 Although restricted from much of the park, snowmobile enthusiasts can ride on a large network of trails.